 Current development schemes

-- James House - work has started on James House (a former office building) to create 57 self contained flats; accommodation will be for households who are homeless and awaiting permanent accommodation, with a range of accommodation developed for families with dependent children, couples and single people
+- James House - work has started on James House (a former office building) to create 57 self contained flats.
+Accommodation will be allocated to homeless households awaiting permanent accommodation, developed for families with dependent children, couples and single people.

 Upcoming development schemes

-- Newbury Avenue - planning approval for 5 bungalows has been granted; work expected to commence September 2018
+- Newbury Avenue - planning approval for 5 bungalows has been granted.
+Work commenced in September 2018

 - Chaloners Road - a planning application is expected to be submitted by the end of May 2018